Mike Hesson: New Zealand

-The BlackCaps' culture and style of play cultivated by Hesson and McCullum was transformative for cricket in New Zealand.
+The Black Caps' culture and style of play cultivated by Hesson and McCullum was transformative for cricket in New Zealand.
 In the 2015 Queen's Birthday Honours Hesson and McCullum were appointed Officers of the New Zealand Order of Merit for services to cricket.

 In the 2017/2018 New Zealand summer the BlackCaps were inundated with plaudits as they achieved a New Zealand-record 13-match winning streak in completed games across all formats.
 From August 2012 to April 2018, when his reign culminated in a Test series win at home against England, Hesson's team played 53 Tests, won 21, lost 19 and drawn 13.
 By comparison, the 1980s had 59 Tests of which 17 were won, 15 lost and 27 drawn.
 In completed ODIs, Hesson oversaw 112 for 65 wins, 46 losses and a tie; the 1980s results were 122 played, 56 won and 66 lost.
 In Twenty20 internationals (not played in the 1980s), the figures were 56 completed games, with 30 wins, 24 losses and two ties.

 Hesson was New Zealand's longest serving cricket coach.
 He developed a reputation for being a paragon of calm and a brilliant man-manager, and for developing and maintaining an admirable team culture, all the while taking the BlackCaps to unprecedented success.
 In May 2018 Hesson was appointed as a coach representative on the International Cricket Council Cricket Committee.

 Despite his contract running until the end of 2019 Cricket World Cup, Hesson announced his resignation in June 2018.

-On January 3, 2019, Hesson joined the Sky Sports commentary team for the home white ball series.
+On 3 January 2019 Hesson joined the Sky Sports commentary team for the home white ball series.

+Indian Premier League and Pakistan Super League

 Hesson also served as the head coach of IPL franchise Kings XI Punjab before stepping down on 8 August 2019.
 Subsequently, on 23 August 2019, he was appointed as the Director of Cricket Operations by the IPL franchise Royal Challengers Bangalore.
+In 2023, Hesson was appointed as the Head Coach of a Pakistan Super League (PSL) franchise Islamabad United.

+Pakistan

+On 13 May 2025, the Pakistan Cricket Board (PCB) announced Hesson as the head coach for white-ball (ODIs and T20 Internationals) squads of the Pakistan men’s cricket team.

+YouTube channel

+In February 2024, Hesson started a YouTube channel named "Coach Hesson".
+On this channel, Hesson uploads in-depth coaching analysis, previews, and match reviews.
+As of April 2025, the channel has over 31,500 subscribers.